 The battle over the well achieved 21 stop-gap measures to regulate how Range Resources could operate at the site.
 Heavy sound barriers, protective enclosures, atmospheric monitoring and alternative traffic routes for trucks provided only some relief to us in the end.
 The city mandated that the fracking at McKenna Park must occur within two years of the initial start of drilling in December 2009.

-Range Resources would go on to violate regulations at other drilling sites across North Texas, with the Texas Railroad Commission issuing violation notices and the Environmental Protection Agency issuing an order of protection after the company’s drilling activities in Parker County had led to the contamination of at least two drinking water wells.
+Range Resources would go on to violate regulations at other drilling sites across North Texas, with the state regulator, the Texas Railroad Commission, issuing violation notices and the Environmental Protection Agency issuing an order of protection after the company’s drilling activities in Parker County had led to the contamination of at least two drinking water wells.
 The company would also go on to break the law at our park.

 In 2011, an appeals court upheld a 2009 ruling that allowed Range Resources more time to complete its drilling at McKenna Park.
-Range Resources sold the site for $900 million that spring to Legend Natural Gas.
-Company heads at Range Resources blamed citizen participation in a city drilling review process that took longer than expected.
+The company sold the site for $900 million that spring to Legend Natural Gas.
+Corporate heads at Range Resources blamed citizen participation in a city drilling review process that took longer than expected.

 Today, the park is quieter except for the faint clanking of metal ringing out from the infrastructure still at the site.
 The sound carries on the wind over the top of the remaining barrier.
 The city’s water tower, emblazoned with the city’s Texas flag logo, looms above the landscape.
 Before the gas well, and even before George McKenna donated $8,000 for the park’s construction in 1964, longhorn cattle grazed the fields at J. Newton Rayzor’s ranch.
 Much has changed since then.

-My jaw literally dropped at the Orwellian mailer, turning our more than year-long struggle to protect McKenna Park, and the children who play there, on its head.
+My jaw literally dropped at the mailer, which turned our more than year-long struggle to protect McKenna Park and the children who play there on its head.
 The gas well at the site continues to vent pollution that is toxic to the people who live close by.
-Not only is that “irresponsible” – it’s violent.
+Not only is that “irresponsible” — it’s actually violent.
 The only thing that kept me from immediately tearing the mailer in two was knowing I’d need to refer to it later to write this paragraph.